hypothesis/h/docs/api/design/bulk-api/solutions/global-structuring.md

  * There may be advantages to grouping (mark a set of actions as parallelisable)
  * Requires a little more effort for producer and consumer than raw JSON
+ * Introduces the possibility of truncation in transit being undetectable
+    * This could happen if the transmission is truncated exactly between two docs
+    * See [How to handle large requests](handling-large-requests.md) for more details

 ## <a name='solution_2'></a>Outer list wrapper (❌)